MohawkTSDB/mohawk/src/server/README.md

 ##### Timestamps

 Timestamps are unix timestamps in milliseconds.
+When quering start and end times can be relative using s, mn, h and d postfixes (e.g. -25mn, -5s or -3d).

 ##### Insert data points